-- 2 Review the information in the Welcome panel and click Next. - 3 In the Wizard Options panel, click Modify service group.
-From the Service Groups list, select the service group containing the resource that you want to modify and click Next. - 4 In the Service Group Configuration panel, click Next. - 5 Click Modify, select the resource you want to modify and then click Next.
+- 2 Review the information on the Welcome panel and click Next. - On the Wizard Options panel, click Modify service group.
+From the Service Groups list, select the service group containing the resource that you want to modify and click Next. - On the Service Group Configuration panel, if required, make changes as appropriate to update the SystemList and AutoStartList attributes, and then click Next.